Bond Rating

 The City is currently rated at a AA- with a Stable outlook.
 With the below high-level criteria comments.

-- Strong management, with good financial policies and practices under our Financial Management Assessment (FMA) methodology
+• Adequate financial management with standard financial policies and practices under our Financial Management

 Link to the latest full Report – S&P Report